 Finally, think tanks and academic institutions have a very significant contribution to make in catalyzing progress towards the SDGs.
 However, rather than being seen as elite “founts of knowledge” increasingly removed from their local context, they can use their credibility and independence in moderating, bridging, convening, and sense-making with the knowledge of multiple societal actors to identify ways to make real progress.

 It won’t be easy to make to make these shifts happen in practice, but by combining efforts, pooling expertise and insights, and helping to build capacity where it is currently limited, think tanks and academic institutions are in a strong position to help establish transformative communities, and to work together for improved health and well-being.

 This post was first published on The bmjopinion blog on December 21, 2017.

-Peter Taylor is the director of the Inclusive Economies program at IDRC.
+Peter Taylor is the Director of Strategic Development at IDRC.